Domestic Violence Resources

 Stony Brook Events

-- Shine the Light - NYS Wear Purple Day is October 19, 2017 - Click here to learn more
+- Shine the Light - NYS Wear Purple Day - Click here to learn more

 - Take a Stand/Walk with Me Domestic Violence Awareness March and Rally

 - Please contact Christine Szaraz (firstname.lastname@example.org) with questions or concerns about the event.
 2020 event will take place virtually due to Covid 19.

 - University Police - Campus Phone: 911 - Non-Campus Phones: 631-632-3333 - http://www.stonybrook.edu/police/

 - Domestic Violence/Sexual Violence/Sexual Harassment - Title IX prohibits sex discrimination in all forms, including sexual violence and/or harassment.
 Contact Marjolie Leonard, Director for Title IX and Risk Management, Office of Institutional Diversity and Equity, 201 Administration Building, Stony Brook University, Stony Brook, NY 11794-0251, Marjolie.Leonard@stonybrook.edu: 631-632-6280.